Alejogb1/job-board/blog-data/hdfs-localhost-9000-error-connection.md

 **5 Java Version Shenanigans**

-Okay so this is where it can get tricky sometimes you are using a version of java that is not compatible with your Hadoop version you need to double check that you are using the right version.
+this is where it can get tricky sometimes you are using a version of java that is not compatible with your Hadoop version you need to double check that you are using the right version.

 You can check your java version by doing